 United States Naval Academy – 45 minutes from DC:

-Tour the historic U.S. Naval Academy in Annapolis to explore impressive architecture, museums, and military tradition by the bay.
+I found my visit to the U.S. Naval Academy in Annapolis inspiring.
+You’ll walk past historic architecture, explore thoughtful museums, and get a real sense of military tradition right along the bay.

 Maryland Science Center – 50 minutes from DC: